VIES Uptime Monitor

 Frequently asked questions

 VIES availability varies significantly by member state.
-Some countries like Germany and the Netherlands maintain near-perfect uptime, while others experience regular outages due to rate limiting, maintenance windows, or infrastructure issues.
+In our monitoring data below, some countries maintain near-perfect uptime while others experience regular outages due to rate limiting, maintenance windows, or infrastructure issues.
 This page shows real data from our production traffic so you can see the current state.

 Each EU member state operates its own national VAT database.
 VIES acts as a gateway, routing your request to the relevant national system.
 Response times depend on each country's infrastructure.
 Some member states impose rate limits (MS_MAX_CONCURRENT_REQ) that cause additional delays.
 Avatcado mitigates this with automatic retries and caching.